-Abusing methamphetamine has many consequences, including chronic and compulsive behaviors that affect the user and their loved ones.
-It is a serious addiction that can have lasting effects on the brain and body, which is why professional treatment is an imperative measure for those who suffer from its use.
+Methamphetamine is a synthetic drug that can be highly addictive and lead to severe health consequences.
+Abusing methamphetamine can lead to chronic and compulsive behaviors that affect the user and their loved ones.
+It is a serious addiction that can have lasting effects on the brain and body, which is why professional treatment is imperative for users.
 At Genesis Recovery, we work with men who are addicted to methamphetamine and implement comprehensive and spiritual treatment models that reinforce sober living.

 What is Methamphetamine?

 Methamphetamine is a man-made substance that mimics the neurotransmitter dopamine, which is responsible for reward-seeking behavior.
 Its effects are very powerful, highly addictive, and long-lasting, which is why many people seek out the drug as opposed to other, more fleeting stimulants.
 Meth can be abused in a variety of ways, either by smoking, injecting, snorting or oral consumption.
-Smoking and injecting methamphetamine is the preferred method of choice for many users, as it releases the drug into the blood stream at a faster rate than other methods.
+Smoking and injecting methamphetamine are the preferred methods of choice for many users, as they release the drug into the blood stream at a faster rate than other methods.

-The drug was originally produced as an antidote for nasal decongestion, but it’s highly addictive nature has made it a mostly illegal substance.
+The drug was originally produced as an antidote for nasal decongestion, but its highly addictive nature has made it a mostly illegal substance.
 A small dose of the drug can produce a much more potent and harmful reaction in users, leading to many short and long-term health problems if the drug is abused.
-Today, methamphetamine production includes various hazardous chemicals like lithium, fertilizer and pseudoephedrine (commonly found in cold medicine).
+Today, methamphetamine production can include various hazardous chemicals like lithium, fertilizer and pseudoephedrine (commonly found in cold medicine).

 Why is Meth So Addictive?

-Like most stimulants, meth targets levels of dopamine in the brain, but whereas a drug like cocaine is quickly metabolized into the body, methamphetamine remains in the brain much longer.
-The nerves in the brain respond differently when meth is consumed, meaning that the drug increases the levels of dopamine while also blocking its re-uptake.
-The result is a much higher concentration in the brain, leading to a more intense high that lasts for up to 12 hours instead of 1 hour.
+Like most stimulants, meth alters the levels of dopamine in the brain, but whereas a drug like cocaine is quickly metabolized into the body, methamphetamine remains in the brain much longer.
+The nerves in the brain also respond differently when meth is consumed, meaning that the drug increases the levels of dopamine while also blocking its re-uptake.
+The result is a much higher concentration of dopamine in the brain, leading to a more intense high that lasts for up to 12 hours instead of 1 hour.

-Because of the high levels of dopamine in the brain, users feel an intense euphoria that they want to maintain, but as with most drugs, the body begins to create a natural tolerance to its effects, causing users to increase their dosage.
-Methamphetamine also produces incredible withdrawal symptoms including severe depression, paranoia and intense cravings, causing users to incessantly search for the drug.
+Because of the high levels of dopamine in the brain, users feel an intense euphoria that they want to maintain.
+As with most drugs, however, the body begins to create a natural tolerance, causing users to increase their dosage.
+Methamphetamine also produces incredible withdrawal symptoms including severe depression, a sense of paranoia, and intense cravings, causing users to incessantly search for the drug.

 The Effects of Methamphetamine Use

 When smoked or injected, methamphetamine can create an immediate and incredibly pleasurable high that results in heightened attention, increased activity, rapid heartbeat, decreased appetite and continuous talking.
-These rewarding effects are caused by the increase in dopamine, but also lead to detrimental short-term effects, like depression and severe irritability, once the drug wears off.
+These rewarding effects are caused by an increase in dopamine, but also lead to detrimental short-term effects, such as depression and severe irritability, once the drug wears off.

 - Psychosis and hallucinations